Top Menu

-Having taken over 71 trains in all Europe with the Eurail Global Pass over the past 3 months, I consider myself pretty knowledgeable on how trains work, which ones are good, and which ones are plainly bad.
-So, while many train companies offered pretty exceptional train rides, none of them offered the “perfect” train (even though a few came extremely close).
-So, why don’t I create what I think would be the perfect European train by picking the best of all the rail companies?
+Having taken over 71 trains in all of Europe with the Eurail Global Pass over the past three months, I consider myself pretty knowledgeable on how trains work, which ones are good, and which ones are plainly bad.

 Eurail Travel